jiywww/edge-alfred-workflow/README.md

 ## Setup

+### System Requirements

+* **macOS Big Sur (11.0) or later** - Required for Python 3.9+
+* **Microsoft Edge** - Must be installed on your Mac
+* **Alfred 5** with Powerpack license

+### Required Permissions

+When you first use this workflow, macOS will request permission for:

+* **Automation Access** - Alfred needs permission to control Microsoft Edge
+  * You'll see: "Alfred wants access to control Microsoft Edge"
+  * Click "OK" to grant permission
+  * If you accidentally deny, go to System Settings → Privacy & Security → Automation → Alfred → Enable Microsoft Edge

 ### Python Requirements

 This workflow requires Python 3.9 or later, which is included in macOS Big Sur and later.
 No additional packages need to be installed.